Self-Esteem From Day One!

 Why is self-esteem important for a better world?
 If everyone had confidence in themselves, they would be more willing to cooperate with others.
 They would realize that working together not only builds their self-esteem but also contributes to the self-esteem of their colleagues.

 Growing up, I didn’t have much confidence in myself.
-I’m currently working on improving my self-esteem, but it’s been a challenge.
+I’m working on improving my self-esteem, but it’s been a challenge.
 My mom didn’t know how to help us build self-esteem, probably because she didn’t have much of it herself.
 That could have to do with the fact that her father wanted to drown her because she was not a boy.
 Yes, her mother told her that.
 I have learned to have compassion for both my mother and grandmother.

 When we encounter individuals with genuine self-esteem, not arrogance, it’s hard not to admire them.
 They exude positivity and uplift our spirits, motivating us to strive for excellence.
 Without realizing it, they contribute to our personal growth as human beings.
 They make us want to transform our lives.